What Is a Sentence?

 - Subject is a topic of the sentence.

-In sentences, we give information about the subject.
+In such group of words, we give information about the subject.
 It means we come to know what the sentence is about.

 - Predicate is the information about subject that is the remaining part excluding subject is the predicate.

-Some sentences are short and some are long but in the sentences, subject and predicate are necessary.
+Some group of words are short and some are long but in the sentences, subject and predicate are necessary.

 Verb presence is compulsory in the sentences because without verb we will not be able to understand the proper meaning.